awsdocs/aws-sdk-for-javascript-v3/doc_source/welcome.md

 ##### Using V2 commands<a name="using_v2_commands"></a>

-To use V2 commands in the ^SDK for JavaScript, you import the full AWS Service packages, as demonstrated in the following code\.
+To use V2 commands in the SDK for JavaScript, you import the full AWS Service packages, as demonstrated in the following code\.

 ```
 const {DynamoDB} = require('@aws-sdk/client-dynamodb');